code-flower/admin/README.md

 ### SSL Certs

-1. generate a cert: `cd bin; ./createCert.sh`
+1. generate a cert: `cd bin/SSL; ./createCert.sh`

-2. sync the cert with all running 'cloc-server' droplets, and then initiate a cautious reload on each: `cd bin; ./syncAndReload.sh`
+2. replace the cert on digital ocean: `cd bin/SSL; ./deployCertOnDO.js`

-3. attempt to renew the cert, and if it renews (because it's close to the expiration date), sync it with all 'cloc-server' droplets, and initiate cautious reload on each: `cd bin; ./cycleCert.sh`
+3. renew the existing cert, and if it renews successfully, replace the cert on DO: `cd bin/SSL; ./renewCert.sh`

 ### Monitoring